 In the usual Fall fashion, I rally my troops into what I like to consider the death march (a.k.a. family picture day).
 Shannon, from Sweet Caroline Photography has taken our family photos for many years.
 My kids know and trust her.
 She puts them at ease with her kindness and stares in awe as they disembark from the car after seeing them for the first time in over a year.
 For me, she is home.
 She has loved and accepted us from the time before life got complicated.
 When it was time for our daughter to transition publicly, Shannon did not miss a beat.
 Always kind and gentle, her affirming presence puts everyone at ease.

-Despite best laid plans and begging for people to try on clothes weeks in advance, inevitably something falls apart.
+Despite best-laid plans and begging for people to try on clothes weeks in advance, inevitably something falls apart.
 I admittedly tend to get impatient having talked about the impending fiasco, relentlessly for ages.
 This year, I was determined to thwart the inevitable.
-So when the ironing board was found laying outside of my door, Ravens game in the living room, and the clock struck thirty minutes prior to departure, the shit hit the fan.
+So when the ironing board was found lying outside of my door, Ravens game in the living room, and the clock struck thirty minutes prior to departure, the shit hit the fan.

 The beautiful person that I birthed sat upon the cold cement, petting the family dog with tears silently falling down their face.
 I look at my husband, “what do I do?”
 He had nothing.
 I apologized.
 Explained that I needed them to cooperate just for these precious moments.
 They will not respond.
 Photos wrap up and we go home.

-Raising children is tough.
-It is a constant balancing act to figure out how to meet the needs of each while preserving sanity and harmony.
+In short, raising children is tough.
+It is a constant balancing act to figure out how to meet the needs of each other while preserving sanity and harmony.
 It is not perfect, I am not perfect, we all mess up.
 Our perfectly messy life is poised in pretentious poses.
-We look at the camera, smile and pretend it is perfect.
+We look at the camera, smile, and pretend it is perfect.
 None of us is though.
-We all just love each other and hold tight to the marvelously messy mayhem of the moment.
+Above all, we all just love each other and hold tight to the marvelously messy mayhem of the moment.